inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 df_green = spark.read.parquet('gs://ny-taxi-data-for-spark/pq/green/*/*')
 ```
 ## SPARK MODES
-1. Local Mode
+1. Local Mode - Single Machine Environment Non-Cluster Environment
     - the driver and the workers are run in one JVM.
     - The number of cores is specified with `local[n]`
+    - Spark Master manages resources available to the single JVM
-2. Stand Alone - Sparks built-in Cluster Environment
+2. Stand Alone - Single Machine Cluster Environment
-    - the driver and the workers are run in multiple JVMs using Sparks built in resource manager
+    - The driver and the workers are run in different JVMs on the same machine
-    - limited to one worker per JVM
     - you can specify number of cores per JVM
     - In a distributed environment you need to specify a persistance layer (storage system)
-3. Cluster mode with 3rd party resource managers (YARN, Mesos, etc)
+3. Cluster mode with 3rd party resource managers (YARN, Kubernetes, Mesos, Amazon EMR)
+    - Utilizes external resource managers rather than Spark Master
+    - Typically deployed on a remote cluster
+    - The driver can be local or colacted with the workers
+    - Allows sharing cluster resources among multiple applications and frameworks.

 #### CREATING A STANDALONE LOCAL SPARK CLUSTER
 Unlike distributed Spark clusters, where multiple machines (nodes) collaborate to process data in parallel, a standalone local Spark cluster runs entirely on a single machine.
 All Spark components, including the master and worker nodes, run on the same machine.
 This lightweight environment is ideal for development and testing.

-1. Create a local cluster
-Start a standalone spark session
-- run `./sbin/start-master.sh` in the spark directory
-- you can find your spark directory by typing `echo $SPARK_HOME` in your terminal
+`Step 1` Manually start the SparkMaster
-- This creates a spark master at port 8080.
-You can access it at `localhost:8080`
+This creates a spark master that can be accessed at `localhost:8080`

-To connect a session to this master, you can use the URL in the info
+- Navigate to the Spark directory
+- Run `./sbin/start-master.sh`
+- Note: `echo $SPARK_HOME` provides info on the spark directory

+`Step 2` Connect the Master to a Session
+Pass the Master URL to the Spark Session
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/43c9b8f8-7e65-4540-afa3-597c8eb48b11" width="400" height="auto">

+This establishes a connection between your Spark application and the Spark master, allowing your application to submit jobs to the Spark cluster managed by the standalone master.
 ```python
 spark = SparkSession.builder \
     .master("spark://pepper:7077") \